Sleep and Recovery for Athletes: Why Rest Days Matter

 - Watch caffeine timing — Caffeine has a half-life of 5-6 hours.
 A coffee at 3 PM means half the caffeine is still in your system at 9 PM.
 Cut off caffeine by early afternoon.

-- Consider magnesium — Magnesium glycinate (200-400mg before bed) is one of the few supplements with evidence supporting improved sleep quality.
+- Consider magnesium — Magnesium glycinate for sleep (200-400mg before bed) is one of the few supplements with evidence supporting improved sleep quality.

 Rest Days Are Not Optional